bfirsh/otter/README.md

 Otter
 =====

-Otter runs your client-side apps server-side.
+A server that runs your client-side apps.

 Wait, what?
 -----------